stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-against that, that's a lot of centralized power. and where are the checks and balances on that power? otherwise, how do you create decentralized coordination? and similarly, if you're looking at things like in an age where terrorism can get exponential technologies and you don't want exponentially empowered terrorism with [[catastrophe weapon|catastrophe weapons]] for everyone, to be able to see what's being developed ahead of time, does that look like [1795](https://www.youtube.com/watch?v=g7WtcTATa2U&t=1795.64s)
+against that, that's a lot of centralized power. and where are the checks and balances on that power? otherwise, how do you create decentralized coordination? and similarly, if you're looking at things like in an age where terrorism can get [[exponential tech|exponential technologies]] and you don't want exponentially empowered terrorism with [[catastrophe weapon|catastrophe weapons]] for everyone, to be able to see what's being developed ahead of time, does that look like [1795](https://www.youtube.com/watch?v=g7WtcTATa2U&t=1795.64s)